MiddleRaster/mathmusings/TheIntegralOfOneOverX.md

 Now, let's switch gears and look into the area under the curve 1/x starting at 1 and going to 1+x.
-We can find an overly large rectangle that encoumpasses the whole thing; it's rectangle from by upper-left point (1,1) and the lower-right point is 0,1+x.
+We can find an overly large rectangle that encoumpasses the whole thing; it's rectangle from by upper-left point (1,1) and the lower-right point is (1+x,0).
 We can also find a too small rectangle by using the other end of the 1/x curve; it's the rectangle from the upper-right point ((1+x, 1/(1+x) ) and the lower-left point (1,0).
 The real area of the curve will be between these two.
 In other words, the area of the bigger rectangle is:

 (1-0)*(1+x-1) = x

 And the area of the smaller rectangle is:
 (1+x-1)*(1/(1+x)) = x/(1+x).

 So we have:

 x/(1+x) <= LogBaseB(1+x) <= x.

-Dividing by x give:
+Dividing by x gives:

 1/(1+x) <= LogBaseB(1+x)/x <= 1.

 Now, letting x approach 0 means that both the right and left sides approach 1, so by the squeeze theorem, LogBaseB(1+x)/x = 1.